 OverviewFounded in 2002, the Working Group in African Political Economy (WGAPE - pronounced "wah-gah-pay") brings together west coast-based faculty and advanced graduate students in Political Science and Economics who combine deep field research experience in Africa with training in political economy methods.
 The group meets semi-annually to discuss the work-in-progress of its regular members and invited guests.
-It is co-led by Daniel Posner (Department of Political Science, MIT) and Edward Miguel (Department of Economics, UC Berkeley).
+It is co-led by Daniel Posner (Department of Political Science, UCLA) and Edward Miguel (Department of Economics, UC Berkeley).

 Meetings are built around in-depth discussions of seven or eight papers (see the archive of papers discussed at past WGAPE meetings).
 The emphasis is on discussion rather than presentation, and members are encouraged to present work in progress on which they would like feedback from the group.